Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Introduction

 In-Context Learning (ICL) with foundation models offers a compelling alternative: adapting to new robot tasks without any gradient updates.
 By serializing the scene as text, Large Language Models (LLMs) act as generalist planners, bypassing the need for massive paired image-action datasets.
 This abstraction trades raw perceptual fidelity for zero-shot generalizability, a worthwhile exchange that methods such as RoboPrompt~\cite{roboprompt} and KAT~\cite{kat} have validated for single-arm manipulation.
 Extending this paradigm to bimanual manipulation, however, remains an open problem.
 A naive strategy of concatenating both arms' commands into a monolithic joint action sequence inflates token length and increases per-step pattern complexity, causing the LLM to produce incoherent plans.
 Treating the arms as independent agents is equally untenable: the left arm may attempt a handover before the right arm is positioned to receive.
 In such contexts, no successful bimanual ICL framework currently exists.

-To bridge this gap, we introduce \ours{} (Fig.~\ref{fig:teaser}), the first multi-agent ICL framework designed for bimanual coordination.
+To bridge this gap, we introduce \textbf{Bi}manual \textbf{C}oordinated \textbf{I}n-\textbf{C}ontext \textbf{Le}arning, or \textbf{\ours{}} (\Cref{fig:teaser}), the first multi-agent ICL framework designed for bimanual coordination.
 Rather than treating bimanual control as a monolithic prediction task, \ours{} adopts a leader-follower architecture instantiated as two distinct LLM agents.
 The Leader predicts its full trajectory from the scene observation.
 The Follower then predicts its actions conditioned on both the observation and the Leader's complete plan.
 This factorization enforces inter-arm consistency while reducing the reasoning burden per agent.
+Our contributions are as follows:

-We further extend \ours{} with two inference-time strategies.
-First, \emph{Arms' Debate}: a multi-turn iterative refinement process in which the Leader and Follower sequentially re-plan, each treating the other's most recent trajectory as a spatiotemporal reference.
-Second, a Best-of-N self-evaluation stage in which a third LLM-as-Judge scores multiple candidate trajectory pairs against demonstration exemplars, selecting the most coordinated plan.
-Together, these strategies suppress sampling stochasticity without any additional training.
-Our contributions are as follows: \begin{itemize} \item We present \ours{}, the first multi-agent ICL framework that enables LLMs to solve bimanual manipulation tasks through structured leader-follower decomposition, without any task-specific training. \item We introduce two inference-time refinement strategies that improve coordination without modifying the underlying models: \emph{Arms' Debate} for iterative inter-agent re-planning and Best-of-N self-evaluation via an LLM-as-Judge. \item We validate \ours{} on 13 tasks from the TWIN benchmark, where \ours{} + Best-of-N achieves up to 71.1\% success rate, outperforming the best training-free baseline by 6.7 percentage points and surpassing most supervised methods.
-We further demonstrate out-of-distribution generalization on two new tasks. \end{itemize}
+\begin{itemize} \item We present \ours{}, the first multi-agent ICL framework that enables LLMs to solve bimanual manipulation tasks through structured leader-follower decomposition, without any task-specific training; \item We validate \ours{} on 13 tasks from the TWIN benchmark, where it achieves 70.5\% success rate, outperforming the best training-free baseline by 6.1 percentage points and surpassing most supervised methods.
+We further demonstrate out-of-distribution generalization on two new tasks; \item We deploy \ours{} on a real-world bimanual platform, where it achieves a success rate of 53.3\% across 3 tasks, surpassing the other baselines and showcasing its practical applicability and robustness to real-world complexities. \end{itemize}